 Tag: Romanticism

-School: A Trauma
+School: A Critique by MG

-On Words and Wisdom
+On Words and Wisdom (Poem by MG)

 MG

-South Africa
+South Africa (Poem by MG)

-I come from a nation large and strong Where we raise our voices in song Sing praises unto the heavens and earth With a dozen languages of different words Our people, we know of tragedy and pain We know more of loss than of gain Yet we seek not to dominate We seek a commitment … Continue reading South Africa
+I come from a nation large and strong Where we raise our voices in song Sing praises unto the heavens and earth With a dozen languages of different words Our people, we know of tragedy and pain We know more of loss than of gain Yet we seek not to dominate We seek a commitment … Continue reading South Africa (Poem by MG)

 Spencer